(Sponsored Post on “Do You Need To Hire A Franchise Lawyer?”)

 - Termination of the Franchise Agreement

-2. You were told you don’t need an attorney.
+2. You were told you don’t need a franchise lawyer.

 You need to be protected by someone who’s on your side…who’s on your “team.”
 Like your attorney.

 *Franchise development representatives (salespeople) and franchise consultants (brokers) do have skin in the game.
-That’s because the franchisor pays them a commission if you sign the Agreement and send in a check for the Franchise Fee.
+That’s because the franchisor pays them a commission (they receive 40-50% of the Franchise Fee) if you sign the Agreement and send in the check.

-That said, the good ones encourage you to hire a franchise lawyer.
+That said, the good ones encourage you to hire an experienced franchise lawyer.
 Period.
 But there’s something else.